Majorization ladder in bosonic Gaussian channels

 When setting up a communication system through any channel, it is natural to aim for the fastest and most reliable protocol that is allowed by the intrinsic physical properties of the channel.
 In that respect, the ultimate description of a channel is provided by quantum mechanics, while the optimal communication rate can be predicted by using the tools of information theory \cite{shannon1948mathematical}.
 The combination of these two theories makes it possible to equip any quantum channel with a classical capacity, which gives a limit on the number of classical bits of information that can faithfully be conveyed per use of the channel.
 The single-use classical capacity of a quantum channel $\mathcal{M}$ is obtained by maximizing the Holevo information, namely \cite{SchumacherWestmoreland1997,Holevo1998}

 where $S(\hat{\rho})$ denotes the von Neumann entropy of the density operator $\hat{\rho}$ and $\lbrace p_i,\hat{\rho}_i\rbrace$ characterizes an ensemble of symbol states $\hat{\rho}_i$ with associated probabilities $p_i$.
-In the process of evaluating $C(\mathcal{M})$, a crucial step is often to determine the input states that minimize the output entropy of the channel [i.e., the second term of the right-hand side of Eq. \eqref{eq:Holevo}] as these states can be chosen as symbol states in order to construct an efficient communication protocol and also get an upper bound on $C(\mathcal{M})$ which can even be attained for some channels.
+In the process of evaluating $C(\mathcal{M})$, a crucial step is often to determine the input states that minimize the output entropy of the channel [i.e., the second term of the right-hand side of Eq. \eqref{eq:Holevo}] as these states can be chosen as symbol states in order to construct an efficient communication protocol, which may attain $C(\mathcal{M})$ in some cases.